 Bringing Your FamilySo you got a new job in the Isle of Man, Congratulations!
 Now you’re worrying about how to bring your family over… we make it easy!

 Relocating to a new country can seem daunting, but do not worry!
-The Isle of Man makes it easy for you to bring over your family, with 1-year work permits for spouses, civil and cohabiting partners of Isle of Man work permit holders and immediate access to the Island's free school system.
+The Isle of Man makes it easy for you to bring over your family.
+We offer 1 year automatic work permits for spouses, cohabiting and civil partners of Isle of Man work permit holders and immediate access to the Island's free school system for your children.

 Growing up in the Isle of Man

 The last census in 2016 showed that over 17% of Isle of Man residents are under age 16.
 Children in the Isle of Man benefit from small class sizes, safe environments and a plethora of activities to choose from.

 There are numerous sports clubs around the island varying from football to competitive swimming.
 Whether your child wants to continue his favourite sport, or try her hand at something brand new, the Isle of Man can provide that.

 “Most of my free time is spent with my Wife and Son as he’s not yet 2 years old.
 There are lots of activities for families, whether taking him on the steam train or simply playing in one of the many public play parks around the Island." - Lee Williamson, Cyprus